-Mrs. Levall and her husband had developed parts of the site for commercial operations and contained several buildings ideal for starting a Christian camping program.
-The property was purchased by the W.M.S. for $2200.00 and they have held the title to the land until its recent transferal to the Synod of Saskatchewan.
+Mrs. Levall and her husband had developed parts of the site for commercial operations, so it contained several buildings ideal for starting a Christian camping program.
+The property was purchased by the W.M.S. for $2200 and they held the land title until its transfer to the Synod of Saskatchewan in 1988.

 Soon, the development of the land began in earnest.
 Both the Saskatoon Presbytery and the Presbyterial of Saskatoon were invited to make full use of the facilities and to help form a camp operating committee.

-1945 was a year of great activity, with the W.M.S. granting $2000.00 towards the erection of a building that would serve as a kitchen, dining/recreation hall and dormitory.
+1945 – This was a year of great activity, with the W.M.S. granting $2000 towards the erection of a building that would serve as a kitchen, dining/recreation hall and dormitory.

-During the construction of the foundations and erection of that walls, word was sent from Ottawa that the license to build had been rejected due to the pressing need for lumber to build houses for servicemen returning from World War II.
-However it was possible to erect a smaller building costing less than $500.00, so the committee decided to go ahead and close in space for a kitchen, dining and sleeping area.
+As construction on the lodge began, word was sent from Ottawa that the license to build had been rejected.
+This was due to the pressing need for lumber to build houses for servicemen returning from World War II.
+However, it was possible to erect a smaller building costing less than $500.00, so the committee decided to go ahead and complete a kitchen, dining room and sleeping area.
 The doors and windows were temporarily covered with canvas and more tents were purchased.

 St. Paul’s Church in Prince Albert loaned the camp their dishes, with the option that the camp could buy them at a nominal price once the church had obtained some new ones.